NCMohit/ML_Algo_Recommender/README.md

 GUI : Tkinter
 ML Models : Sklearn
 All dataset columns are converted from nominal to integer.
+Various classifier parameters are iterated over to find the parameter value with best accuracy results
 ```

 ### Installation and Usage